 b) a Masters by coursework with a 75% average; or

 c) a Graduate Diploma with a 75% average; or

 d) a four year undergraduate degree with Honours with a 75% average.

 An applicant must also satisfy the Research Committee that he or she has completed a research essay or thesis of at least 12,000 words graded at or above 75%.
 The research essay or thesis may have been completed either within one of the awards listed above or as part of another program of study.

 Upon admission, the applicant becomes a member of the School of Graduate Research.

 How to apply

 DTheol candidates present their research in a thesis of not more 100,000 words which is examined by at least two external examiners.
-All candidates must attend a minimum of 8 hours of research seminars each year at the University and either a University Research Day or a research conference each year.

 Black Doctoral gown faced with hood colour